⚠️ CAUTION — With Conditions — Cheese

 Give a pea-sized piece of cheese and wait 4–6 hours.
 If you see loose stools, gas, or vomiting, your dog is likely lactose intolerant.
 Avoid all dairy.

 Yes — Labradors can eat cheese safely.
-Use the Large Dog column in the portion guide above.
+Go by the Large Dog row in the table above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like cheese on top of their regular diet adds calories.
 Treat cheese as an occasional reward, not a daily supplement.

 Yes — Cheese remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut cheese out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+Tolerance for not-quite-fresh food dips a little across the wet season.

 Safe Alternatives to Cheese for Dogs